socialsensor/graphdb-benchmarks/README.md

 graphdb-benchmarks
 ==================
-The project graphdb-benchmarks is a benchmark between popular graph dataases.
-Currently the framework supports [Titan](http://thinkaurelius.github.io/titan/), [OrientDB](http://www.orientechnologies.com/orientdb/), [Neo4j](http://neo4j.com/) and [Sparksee](http://www.sparsity-technologies.com/).
+The project graphdb-benchmarks is a benchmark between popular graph databases.
+Currently the framework supports [Titan](http://thinkaurelius.github.io/titan/), [OrientDB](http://www.orientechnologies.com/orientdb/), [Neo4j](http://neo4j.com/).
 The purpose of this benchmark is to examine the performance of each graph database in terms of execution time.
 The benchmark is composed of four workloads, Clustering, Massive Insertion, Single Insertion and Query Workload.
 Every workload has been designed to simulate common operations in graph database systems.

 - *Clustering Workload (CW)*: CW consists of a well-known community detection algorithm for modularity optimization, the Louvain Method.
 We adapt the algorithm on top of the benchmarked graph databases and employ cache techniques to take advantage of both graph database capabilities and in-memory execution speed.
 We measure the time the algorithm needs to converge.
 - *Massive Insertion Workload (MIW)*: we create the graph database and configure it for massive loading, then we populate it with a particular dataset.
 We measure the time for the creation of the whole graph.